yonasBSD/nerdlog/README.md

 Time range is self-explanatory.

-Next one is "Logstreams": shortly, as the name suggests, a logstream is a contiguous stream of log messages, on a particular server accessible via ssh.
+Next one is "Logstreams": shortly, as the name suggests, a logstream is a contiguous stream of log messages, on a particular server accessible via ssh (or on the local server).
 As of now, two kinds of logstreams are supported:

 - One or more _consecutive_ log files like `/var/log/syslog` and